Baldur's Gate II: Throne of Bhaal

-Baldur's Gate II: Throne of Bhaal is an expansion pack for the role-playing video game Baldur's Gate II: Shadows of Amn.
+Baldur's Gate II: Throne of Bhaal is a 2001 expansion pack for the role-playing video game Baldur's Gate II: Shadows of Amn.
 It adds a multi-level dungeon called Watcher's Keep to the game and completes the main plot.
 There are several new weapons, a higher level cap, a further refined Infinity graphics engine, and new class-related features and magical skills.
 The novelization of the game was written by Drew Karpyshyn and released in September 2001.

 Gameplay

 The gameplay is similar to previous entries in the Baldur's Gate series, with the player controlling a party of up to six characters, including the protagonist, who can be custom designed at the beginning of the game.
 The player can also import their character from either Baldur's Gate or Baldur's Gate II: Shadows of Amn.

 In expanding from the original game, Baldur's Gate II: Throne of Bhaal adds a number of features that distinguish it from the original.
 It is set in a number of new locations in Tethyr.
 It has a new level 40 experience limit, new high-level monsters, and new items.
 It has a new dungeon, Watcher's Keep, which can be accessed from both the original Shadows of Amn game and the Throne of Bhaal campaign.
 All of the non-player characters (NPCs) from the original game are available with the exception of Yoshimo.
 The game also adds a new NPC, Sarevok, and a new mage class kit, Wild Mage.